Slovenia's premier resigns over court ruling on referendum

-LJUBLJANA, Slovenia (AP) — Slovenia's prime minister says he is resigning after the country's top court annulled last year's referendum on a key railway project and ordered a new vote.
+LJUBLJANA, Slovenia (AP) — Slovenia's prime minister said Wednesday he is resigning after the country's top court annulled last year's referendum on a key railway project and ordered a new vote.

+Miro Cerar said that he has sent his resignation to parliament and will formally notify the president on Thursday.
+The move means that Slovenia's parliamentary elections — which were due in early June — would be held a few weeks earlier.

 Slovenia's Supreme Court ruled earlier Wednesday that government backing for the project during the referendum campaign was one-sided and could have affected the outcome of the vote.